cunger/100hoursofada/README.md

 # 100 hours of Ada

-This is a playground for learning Ada; it's not doing anything meaningful yet.
+This is a playground for learning Ada.
+There is no specific structure or goal, just bits and pieces to note and try out on the way.

 Build with:
 ```